In this Article

 3. Regularly Change Pads

-- You should keep a stock of maternity pads because you will need lots of them after the delivery.
+- Keep a stock of maternity pads because you will need lots of them after the delivery.

 - Good quality maternity pads should be used.
 Folds of cloth should not be used at all.